- Glossary

 Write actionable, KPI-driven goals

-Targeting KPIs that get your business team focused and motivated is critical.
+Targeting KPI that get your business team focused and motivated is critical.
 You established your KPI goals with the knowledge that they would take hard work to achieve.
 Make sure your team has a roadmap to follow.

 Making sure your goals are actionable establishes how you’ll work towards them.
 An actionable goal: